julsraemy/loud-consistency/lux-extractor/README.md

 ## Content

 One LUX JSONL represents one 24th of the whole LUX dataset.
-The JSON files are also not exactly the same as what is available online through the API and are much more verbose.
+The JSON files extracted from JSONL are much more verbose and are also not exactly the same as what is available online, where `_links` from the [Hypertext Application Language (HAL)](https://datatracker.ietf.org/doc/draft-kelly-json-hal/10/) are being leveraged.

 Compare the last few lines of  `https://lux.collections.yale.edu/data/concept/000025c1-9521-440a-b637-516598cd856c` with: